enebular/docs/en/Other/Support.md

 #### Hardware

-enebular-edge-agent 1.0.0 は、下記のハードウェアを対象としています。
+The following hardware is supported in enebular-edge-agent 0.9.0.

-* [FRDM-K64F](https://www.nxp.com/jp/products/software-and-tools/hardware-development-tools/freedom-development-boards/freedom-development-platform-for-kinetis-k64-k63-and-k24-mcus:FRDM-K64F) (NXP Semiconductors N.V.) + Stag Beetle Board (Uhuru Corporation)
+* [FRDM-K64F](https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/kinetis-cortex-m-mcus/k-seriesperformancem4/k2x-usb/freedom-development-platform-for-kinetis-k64-k63-and-k24-mcus:FRDM-K64F) (NXP Semiconductors N.V.) + Stag Beetle Board (Uhuru Corporation)

 #### Communication

-* IEEE 802.11 b/g/n (IEEE 802.11n は2.4GHzのみの対応です)
+* IEEE 802.11 b/g/n (only 2.4GHz is supported for IEEE 802.11n)
 * WPA/WPA2

 ### Known Issues

-* BME280 ノードの使用時、フローのサイズが大きいと正常に動作しない場合がある
+* When using a BME280 node, it may not operate correctly if the flow size is large
-* Inject ノードにおいて、PayloadにはTimestampのみ、RepeatにIntervalのみしか設定できない
+* For Inject nodes, it is only possible to set Timestamp for the Payload and Repeat for the Interval